Contact US +1 (647) 643-5426

 Think of the status certificate as a health checkup for the condo and the condo corporation.
 It tells you if the building is financially stable, if there are hidden liabilities, and whether any big repair bills or legal disputes might come knocking after you move in.

-This is where a condo status certificate lawyer in Ontario becomes necessary.
+This is where a condo status certificate becomes necessary.
 A lawyer who knows what to look for can help protect your investment (and your peace of mind) long before the closing date.

 What Is a Condo Status Certificate?